laskdjlaskdj12/Cuma_Project_Server/README.md

 Althought there is no contect any repeter server.

 #Cuma_Server
-About this Source is Server Core prototype Source that include Basic Core functional.
+About this Source is Server prototype Source that include Basic Core functional.

 CopyRight (C) 2016 laskdjlaskdj12 Allright Reserved.